wshon/madedit-mod/README.txt

 listed on the menu.
 4. Use "####" as prefix of help string for the script in the first line of the script which would be shown at the status bar
+6. Remove and add new APIs in MadPython

 mod v0.1.5 alpha 4 2014.9.10
 Warning: This is a Preview for 0.1.5, MadPython was not fully tested.
 Save your work before try MadPython